EQAR/deqar-docs/docs/institution_data.md

  3. Whose educational offer is of short nature (i.e. less workload/ECTS than a full short degree - i.e. <90 ECTS)

-The mode of delivery of the classes, whether the provision is done independently or in partnership with a higher education institution, the ownership of the provider (e.g. private or public provider), the connection to the labour market and the area of study are not defining elements of the providers "alternative providers" in DEQAR.
+The mode of delivery of the classes, whether the provision is done independently or in partnership with a higher education institution, the ownership of the provider (e.g. private or public provider), the connection to the labour market and the area of study are not defining elements of "other providers" in DEQAR.

 The use of terminology “alternative providers” varies between systems/countries.
 For example, in the UK, alternative providers are higher education providers who do not receive recurrent funding from Office for Students (previously HEFCE) or other public body and who are not further education colleges.
 The degree awarding status is not taken in consideration when defining the status in this system.

-Reports for programmes done as a collaboration between a higher education institution and an alternative provider that organises programmes in the field of HE will be showcased under both entities respectively.
+Reports for programmes done as a collaboration between a higher education institution and another provider that organises programmes in the field of HE will be showcased under both entities respectively.

-Similarly, an provider that offers education programmes under a franchise or validation agreement with a higher education institution would be considered an alternative provider, whereas the franchise/validation partnership would be reflected as a linkage with the HEI concerned.
+Similarly, an provider that offers education programmes under a franchise or validation agreement with a higher education institution would be considered as other provider, whereas the franchise/validation partnership would be reflected as a linkage with the HEI concerned.

 ## Provider Data Elements